On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

 \begin{proof} The technique used in \cite{BS05} to construct $\tau$ uses the following ingredients which can be transplanted to the Lorentz-Finsler setting\footnote{Reference \cite{Ringstrom} is also strongly recommended for a proof in book format as well as further implications on the initial value problem in General Relativity.}.
 First, Geroch's Cauchy time function $t:M\rightarrow \R$, whose existence in \cite{Ge} is proved by using standard properties of causality valid for cone structures.
-Then, a smoothing procedure which relies on the existence of functions labelled $h_p$, $p\in M$ (introduced in \cite{BS03}) defined as follows.
+Second, a smoothing procedure which relies on the existence of functions labelled $h_p$, $p\in M$ (introduced in \cite{BS03}) defined as follows.

 Let $t_1<t_2$ and consider Geroch's Cauchy slices $S_1:=t^{-1}(t_1), S_2:=t^{-1}(t_2)$.
 For each $p\in S_2$ and convex neighborhood $U_p$ of $p$, the function $h_p : M \rightarrow [0,\infty)$ must satisfy: (i) $h_p(p) = 1$, (ii) the support of $h_p$ (i.e., the closure of $h_p ^{-1}((0,\infty))$) is compact and included in $U_p \cap I^+(S_1)$, and (iii) for each $q \in J^-(S_2)$ such that $h_p(q)>0$, $\nabla h_p|_q$ is timelike and past-pointing.
 Notice that all these conditions can be transplanted to the Finsler setting, just taking into account that the hypotesis (iii) is stated assuming that $d h_p|_q$ is timelike and, thus $h_p$ is temporal around $q$ with gradient $\nabla h_p|_q$.